- > About Us

 Members: 6 members appointed by the chairperson

-The CSR Department works to identify sustainability issues and, based on the global management structure, collaborates with relevant divisions to support and promote the Group’s CSR activities.
+The CSR Department works to identify sustainability issues and, based on the global structure, collaborates with relevant divisions to support and promote the Group’s CSR activities.

 External CSR and ESG Evaluations and CSR Communication